 Diesel power offers plenty of benefits for pickup truck owners.
 Oil-burning engines tend to offer more torque than similar-sized gasoline equivalents, and it usually makes its power lower in the rev range — two traits that make it superior for towing and off-roading alike.
 But diesel fuel is also more power-dense than gasoline, which means, all things being equal, a vehicle can travel further on a tank of it than on the same amount of super unleaded.

-In the case of the new 2020 Ram 1500 EcoDiesel, for example, the turbodiesel engine under the hood can move the truck up to 32 miles for every gallon of diesel consumed.
+Perhaps nowhere is that more evident than Ram’s latest diesel-powered pickup truck, the Ram 1500 EcoDiesel.
+Thanks to the efficiency of its oil-burning turbocharged V6, the Ram 1500 EcoDiesel can travel up to 32 miles for every gallon of diesel consumed.
 And that’s not some pie-in-the-sky conjecture.
-That’s the official word from the Environmental Protection Agency, which rated the Ram 1500 EcoDiesel and its 3.0-liter turbodiesel V6 making 260 hp and 480 lb-ft at 22 mpg city, 32 mpg highway
+That’s the official word from the Environmental Protection Agency, which rated the Ram 1500 EcoDiesel and its 3.0-liter turbodiesel V6 making 260 hp and 480 lb-ft at 22 mpg city, 32 mpg highway.

 That highway-crushing mileage comes in particularly handy when paired with the Ram’s optional larger 33-gallon fuel tank.
 Use it to its full potential, and the EcoDiesel 4×2 can roll a stunning 1,056 miles without stopping — more than 16 hours straight at 65 miles per hour.
 The 4×4 EcoDiesel’s reduced mileage knocks its range below the magic 1,000-mile mark, but not by much; it can still go 957 miles on a single tank.
 That, for the record, means the four-wheel-drive version packs enough fuel to drive from Gear Patrol‘s Manhattan office to Michigan’s Upper Peninsula (or, less excitingly, Jacksonville, Florida) without stopping; the RWD one, in turn, can drive from Los Angeles to Yellowstone National Park on one tank, or from Seattle to North Dakota.